mia-platform/mongodb-healthchecker/README.md

 ## Fastify

-When you whish to integrate the mongodb-healthchecker library with the [fastify](https://github.com/fastify/fastify) framework you can use `fastify-mongodb` and `fastify-plugin` to help you out in setting up the healthchecker.
+When you whish to integrate the mongodb-healthchecker library with the [fastify](https://github.com/fastify/fastify) framework you can use [`@fastify/mongodb`](https://github.com/fastify/fastify-mongodb) and [`fastify-plugin`](https://github.com/fastify/fastify-plugin) to help you out in setting up the healthchecker.

 [Keep in mind there's an open issue on fastify integration](https://github.com/mia-platform/mongodb-healthchecker/issues/1) that may impact services using `isReady` due to fastify delay in plugin registration.

-The suggested way to integrate the library right now is to just use the `isUp` function, see below:
+The suggested way to integrate the library with `fastify right now is to just use the `isUp` function, see below:

 ```javascript
 const fastifyMongodb = require('fastify-mongodb')